 Complications are when problems occur during or after the procedure.
-The possible complications of any procedure include an unexpected reaction to the anaesthetic.
+Complications of laser resurfacing include the following.

-- Changes to your skin pigment.
-This is more likely if you have dark skin.
+- Changes to your skin colour – this is more likely if you have dark skin.

-- Scarring.
-This is rare but your risk increases if you have recently had radiotherapy in the same area, are prone to keloid scars (overgrown scar tissue at the site of an injury) or have recently taken the acne medicine, isotretinoin.
+- Scarring – this is rare but your risk increases if you have recently had radiotherapy in the same area.
+It’s also more likely to happen if you’re prone to keloid scars (overgrown scar tissue) or have recently taken an acne medicine called isotretinoin.

-- Cold sores.
-These may be reactivated but your surgeon may suggest you take a preventive medicine such as aciclovir to stop this happening.
+- Cold sores – your surgeon may suggest you take a preventive medicine called aciclovir to stop this happening.

-If you think you have acne, talk to your GP who will give you advice and can recommend the best treatment for you.
-Acne can’t be cured, but there are treatments available that aim to control infection and prevent new spots forming and stop scarring.
-Your GP may prescribe you a medicine that you apply to your skin or one that you take as tablets.
+If you think you have acne, talk to your pharmacist or GP who will give you advice and recommend the best treatment for you.
+Acne can’t be cured, but there are treatments that can control any infection and prevent new spots forming, and stop scarring.

-Your surgeon will give you an anaesthetic to stop you feeling any pain during the procedure.
-This may be a local or general anaesthetic, depending on a number of things including the size of the area of skin that you’re having treated and the type of laser your surgeon will use.
+You will have an anaesthetic to stop you feeling any pain during the procedure.
+This may be a local or general anaesthetic, depending on how much of your face you’re having treated and the laser your surgeon uses.

-Laser facial resurfacing works by destroying the top layer of your skin and heating the lower layers, which would be painful.
-However, you will be given an anaesthetic to stop you feeling pain during the procedure.
+Laser resurfacing works by destroying the top layer of your skin and heating the lower layers.
+This would, of course, be painful but you’ll be given an anaesthetic to stop you feeling pain during the procedure.
 There are a number of options available, including:

 - local anaesthetic cream – if you’re only having the procedure on a small area of skin